jfrog/terraform-provider-artifactory/README.md

 ## Versioning

 In general, this project follows [Terraform Versioning Specification](https://www.terraform.io/plugin/sdkv2/best-practices/versioning#versioning-specification) as closely as we can for tagging releases of the package.

+## Developers Wiki

+You can find building, testing and debugging information in the [Developers Wiki](https://github.com/jfrog/terraform-provider-artifactory/wiki) on GitHub.

 ## Contributors
 See the [contribution guide](CONTRIBUTIONS.md).